 As I mentioned before, we enjoy experimenting with materials and find different ways to use it, still within their original purpose.

 Or not. 🙂 This was done to satisfy Blossom’s great interest in spiders.
 We talked and discussed these creatures and their habits.
 Next thing I see – she is using Montessori math beads for making a model of a spider.
 She did request my assistance.
 As we made this spider and web together, we talked about the number of legs and eyes spiders have, what they eat and how they catch their prey.

 I found that one of the most valuable lessons children are taught when working with Botany materials – the understanding of the natural processes.
 They touch and feel living matter which gives them more appreciation for nature.

 Children learn to notice tiny details and beauty in ordinary things, like flowers.
-Also they LOVE to learn new vocabulary.
-Learning parts of the flowers, for instance, almost broke my tongue, encouraged her to come up with her own ways to remember new words by repeating them over and over again casually throwing it in conversation.
+Also, they LOVE to learn new vocabulary.
+Learning parts of the flowers, for instance, almost broke my tongue, encouraged her to come up with her ways to remember new words by repeating them over and over again casually throwing it in conversation.

 Mystery Bag with Montessori materials.
 This game assists in learning names of Montessori materials.
 We picked one object from various Montessori materials and placed them one at a time in the mystery bag.
-She had to close her eyes and feel object with her hands in the bag trying to guess what Montessori material set it belongs to.
+She had to close her eyes and feel the object with her hands in the bag trying to guess what Montessori material set it belongs to.

 I have to mention that my daughter now attends Forest School in the area once a week.
 I can’t emphasise strongly enough how fantastic this program is.
 We also attend swimming pool, Sunday school and 0-5 singing sessions once a week.
 Practical Life activities – the essential part of our everyday life, as I mentioned earlier – cooking, making fruit snacks, mopping, dusting, folding clothes, checking the mailbox, baking – something we encourage our 4 yo to take an active part of on a daily basis.